 As we look forward to the future, always keep in mind the Bible’s teaching that we should not depend on our own understanding, no matter how knowledgeable or educated we may be.

 Let’s seek God’s will in everything we do and trust Him with all our heart, confident that He will show us the path to take.
 The Bible says that in Proverbs 3:5-6 (NLT): Trust in the Lord with all your heart; do not depend on your own understanding.
 Seek his will in all you do, and he will show you which path to take.

 Interested in learning how God’s words can guide your plans?
 Set up an online appointment with a minister of the Church Of Christ and let’s start a conversation.

 About the Writer:

-Denise Alignay is a producer at INC Media and graduated from college online before it was the trend.
+This blog was written by Denise Alignay with biblical support by Richard Juatco, a Minister of the Gospel of the Church Of Christ.
+Denise graduated from college online before it was the trend.
 She enjoys the timeless advice of the Bible for life’s ups and downs.
 Her other full-time job is bubble blower for her recent preschool graduate and his 1-year-old sister.